emaleckova/emaleckova/README.md

 ## Hi there 👋

+- 🔭 I’m currently working as a Scientist at Resolve BioSciences.
+My tasks are data analysis and report generation (mainly R and Quarto).
+I am eager to develop my DataViz skills.
+- 🌱 I’m currently learning `python`

 <!--
 **emaleckova/emaleckova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.